GSTJ/trivia-crack-bot/README.md

 # How it Works

 The bot uses the axios library to make HTTP requests to the Trivia Crack API.
 It logs into the game using a Facebook access token, then it begins participating in games.
-It uses pre-defined answers to respond to questions.
+It uses the answers the server spoils to respond to questions.
 If it encounters an error, such as a token expiration, it handles it gracefully.

 # Usage